Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.getSpells`

 Gets the spells of an actor.
-This can be filtered by `spellType` and set to include or exclude basic, racial and birthsign spells.
+This can be filtered by `spellType` and set to include or exclude actor, racial and birthsign spells.

 ```lua
 local result = tes3.getSpells({ target = ..., spellType = ..., getActorSpells = ..., getRaceSpells = ..., getBirthsignSpells = ... })